Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Buying a near-colorless diamond will allow you to save a significant amount of money compared to buying one that’s truly colorless.

 For example, this 2.50 carat ideal cut, I color, VS1 clarity diamond from Blue Nile is available for $20,658.
-This diamond, which is the same size, clarity and cut quality, but has a D color grade, costs $41,075 — almost 100 percent more.
+This diamond from Blue Nile, which is the same size, clarity and cut quality, but has a D color grade, costs $41,075 — almost 100 percent more.

 To the naked eye in regular lighting conditions, these two diamonds look identical.
 Set in a ring, it’s very difficult to perceive any difference between them without bright lighting and a jeweler’s loupe.